< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-On July 3, 1975, jurors in United States District Court acquit state Senator August P. Mardesich (b.
-1920) of charges that he extorted $10,000 from two garbage company executives and did not report the money on his income taxes.
+On July 3, 1975, jurors in United States District Court acquit state Senator August P. Mardesich (1920-2016) of charges that he extorted $10,000 from two garbage company executives and did not report the money on his income taxes.
 The federal trial of the powerful Democratic leader from Everett is the culmination of accusations first made in 1973 by a close ally of Mardesich's Democratic rival, Senator R. R. "Bob" Greive (1919-2004), following a bitter contest in which Mardesich displaced Greive as majority leader.
 Prosecutors contend that in 1971 Mardesich received cash payments of $5,000 each from Warren Razore of Seattle Disposal Company and Bruce J. Leven of Bayside Disposal Company on the day that the Senate passed legislation sought by the garbage industry.
 Mardesich does not deny receiving the payments but contends they were campaign contributions unrelated to the legislation.

 "Augie" Mardesich, a commercial fisherman and lawyer from Everett, had served in the Washington Legislature for 25 years at the time of his trial.
 He was appointed to the House of Representatives in 1950 to replace his older brother Tony, who was elected in 1948 and died the following year in a Bering Sea fishing accident along with their father (Augie and two other brothers survived the sinking of the family purse seiner).
 Mardesich flourished in the House, repeatedly winning re-election and rising to become House majority leader.
 He moved to the Senate in 1964 and again rose through the leadership ranks.